-- 1.1 These are the byelaws referred to in, and governed by, the Articles. - 1.2 Unless otherwise expressly stated, words and phrases used in these byelaws shall have the same meaning as in the Articles. - 1.3 In these byelaws: - "Audit Committee" has the meaning given in byelaw 19.1.1; - "Articles" means the articles of association for the time being of the Company; - "Company" means the Global Innovation Fund; - "Co-investor" has the meaning given in byelaw 7.1; - "critical elements" has the meaning given in byelaw 5; - "decision panels" has the meaning given in byelaw 9.1b); - "expert" has the meaning given in byelaw 9.1a); - "earmarked" has the meaning given in byelaw 6.5; - "GIF" means the Global Innovation Fund; - "Health, Safety, Environment and Corporate Responsibility Committee" has the meaning given in article 19.1.3 - "Membership Committee" has the meaning given in byelaw 19.1.4; - "Proposal Review Criteria" has the meaning given in byelaw 12.2;
+- 1.1 These are the byelaws referred to in, and governed by, the Articles. - 1.2 Unless otherwise expressly stated, words and phrases used in these byelaws shall have the same meaning as in the Articles. - 1.3 In these byelaws: - "Audit Committee" has the meaning given in byelaw 19.1.1; - "Articles" means the articles of association for the time being of the Company; - "Company" means the Global Innovation Fund; - "Co-investor" has the meaning given in byelaw 7.1; - "critical elements" has the meaning given in byelaw 5; - "decision panels" has the meaning given in byelaw 9.1b); - "expert" has the meaning given in byelaw 9.1a); - "GIF" means the Global Innovation Fund; - "Health, Safety, Environment and Corporate Responsibility Committee" has the meaning given in article 19.1.3 - "Membership Committee" has the meaning given in byelaw 19.1.4; - "Proposal Review Criteria" has the meaning given in byelaw 12.2;